c42f/Juleps/StructuredConcurrency.md

 > propagation.
 Therefore, like goto, they have no place in a modern high-level
 > language.

+It is important to emphasize that, as _absence_ of goto statement that can cross function boundaries is the major feature of modern languages, the _absence_ of "go statement" (`@spawn` in Julia 1.3) is the major feature of the structured concurrency.
+This is because it is impossible for caller to know that a function follows structured concurrency without the language-level guarantee.

 ### Structured concurrency in Julia 1.0?